whbrewer/mendel-f90/README.md

 * MPICH (optional).
 Since mendel uses mpich libraries, for parallel computations, you may download and install mpich from www.mpich.org/downloads/.

 * However, it is possible to install mendel without installing the parallel libs, which means all options will work, but will be limited to running a single tribe/deme at a time.
 In order to compile Mendel without the parallel libs, first remove all MPICH code by running "make preserial", then run "make serial".
+It will croak when it tries to do the final linking.
+So run this command after it fails:

+gfortran -O3 -I/usr/local/include -static-libgfortran -static-libgcc -o mendel_serial sort.o random_pkg.o inputs.o genome.o profile.o polygenic.o selection.o mutation.o mating.o fileio.o  mendel_serial.o init_serial.o

 ### INTERFACE ###